 In the last year, INX Digital has introduced several new product lines of dry and liquid toner and a variety of customized industrial inkjet inks including textile products and UV curable technologies.
 The Prodigy business division has a two-fold plan that will continue its focus on graphic arts for the immediate future and directly serve the OEMs, integrators and printhead companies within the digital market.

 Willis Reese, INX Digital’s global director of business development, who heads the Prodigy team, sees plenty of long term potential on the industrial side of the business.

 Mr. Reese said Prodigy will expand its portfolio with a variety of dye textile products, such as acid, reactive and dispersed dye textile, as well as pigment and dye sublimation textiles.
-While the wood grain market is limited to wood laminate, Mr. Reese would not rule out direct-to-wood products in the future.
 To support this expansion, INX Digital has hired additional senior level chemists with a specific focus on the markets the company has strategically aligned itself with.

 “We are currently involved in joint development projects with key printhead companies that will allow us to market our products with proven and certified chemistries,” Mr. Reese said.
 “On the equipment side, Prodigy is actively working with many integrators who are developing print machines to fill niche needs in the industrial market.
 INX Digital and Prodigy are globally partnered with key influential technical and commercial entities; we have personnel and/or facilities covering essential areas of the world in the U.S., Japan, China, Europe, India and South America.
 For 2011 and beyond, we are all in and fully committed to significant growth.”